Lectures on LHC Physics: QCD

-For final state radiation $t$ corresponds to the original $\sqrt{p_a^2}$ and, moving forward in time, is ordered according to $t_\text{hard} > t > t_\text{match}$.
+For final--state radiation $t$ corresponds to the original $\sqrt{p_a^2}$.
+Moving forward in time it is ordered according to $t_\text{hard} > t > t_\text{match}$.
 The resolution of individual jets we identify with the matrix element--shower matching scale $t_\text{match}$.
-The $y$ integration in the original definition we can carry out in the leading logarithm approximation, giving us
+To leading logarithm the explicit form of the splitting kernels is given in Eq.\eqref{eq:qcd_split_const}.
 The virtualities $t_\text{hard} > t$ correspond to the incoming (mother) and outgoing (daughter) parton.
-Unfortunately, this formula is somewhat understandable from a probabilistic picture of parton splitting, but not quite.
-Terms arising from next-to-leading logarithms spoil the limit $t_\text{match} \to t_\text{hard}$, where the probability of no splitting should approach unity.
-Technically, we can deal with the finite terms in the Sudakov factors by requiring them to be positive semi-definite, \ie by replacing $\Gamma(t_\text{hard},t_\text{match}) < 0$ by zero.
-For the general argument this problem with the analytic expressions for the splitting functions is irrelevant; to avoid unnecessary approximations in the $y$ integration more recent CKKW implementations integrate the splitting kernels numerically.
+Note that the wrong limit for $\Gamma_j(t_\text{hard},t_\text{hard}) \neq 0$ can be circumvented technically.
+To avoid unnecessary approximations in the $y$ integration more recent CKKW implementations integrate the splitting kernels numerically.

-To get a first idea how to transform inclusive into exact $n$-jet rates we compute the probability to see exactly \underline{two jets} in the process $e^+ e^- \to q\bar{q}$.
+To get a first idea how to transform inclusive into exact $n$-jet rates we compute the probability of seeing exactly \underline{two jets} in the process $e^+ e^- \to q\bar{q}$.
 Looking at Figure~\ref{fig:qcd_ckkw_feyn} this means that none of the two quarks in the final state radiate a resolved gluon between the virtualities $t_\text{hard}$ (given by the $qqZ$ vertex) and $t_\text{match} < t_\text{hard}$.
-As will become important later we specify that this no-radiation statement assumes a jet resolution as given by end point of the external quark and gluon legs.
-The probability we have to multiply the inclusive two-jet rate with is then $\left[ \Delta_q(t_\text{hard},t_\text{match}) \right]^2$, once for each quark.
+As will become important later, we specify that this no-radiation statement assumes a jet resolution as given by end point of the external quark and gluon legs.
+The probability we have to multiply the inclusive two-jet rate with is then

+once for each quark.
 Whatever happens at virtualities below $t_\text{match}$ will be governed by the parton shower and does not matter anymore.
-Technically, this requires us to define a vetoed parton shower which we will describe in Section~\ref{sec:qcd_powheg}.
+Technically, this requires us to define a so-called vetoed parton shower which we will describe in Section~\ref{sec:qcd_powheg}.

-Next, what is the probability that the initially two--jet final state evolves exactly into \underline{three jets}, again following Figure~\ref{fig:qcd_ckkw_feyn}?
+What is the probability that the initially two-jet final state evolves exactly into \underline{three jets}, again following Figure~\ref{fig:qcd_ckkw_feyn}?
 We know that it contains a factor $\Delta_q(t_\text{hard},t_\text{match})$ for one untouched quark.